Why You Should Donate Your Old Clothes

 Once you’ve cleared out your closet for the season, you’ve probably found yourself with a pile of clothes that you no longer wear or want.
 It would be easy to just drop these into a trash bag and pitch them, but stop right there!

 There are lot’s of ways, and even more reasons, to recycle your used clothing.
+You’re well on your way to a clothes donation and we’ve got some ideas and tips to help you.

 Did you know that textiles are a huge problem for US landfills?
 The average consumer throws out around 70 pounds of clothing annually.
 The EPA estimates that more than 7% of total waste in the US is textile waste.
 That’s an unimaginable amount of clothing going to waste.